markuswntr/swift-simdx/README.md

 _SIMDX_ provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **NEON on ARM**, in C (see `CSIMDX` target) and exposes them to Swift as generic types (see `SIMDX` target) .
-Furthermore, _SIMDX_ provides a fast and  portable implementations of SIMD intrinsics on **hardware which doesn't natively support** them, making _SIMDX_ independent of the target hardware.
+Furthermore, _SIMDX_ provides a fast and portable implementation of SIMD like intrinsics on **hardware which doesn't natively support** them, making _SIMDX_ independent of the target hardware.
 Therefore it allows vector and matrix calculations on any (Swift supporting) hardware and automatically routes([<sup>1</sup>](#1)) those through the fastest available instructions.

 > **Note:** This is far from finished, and not guarantueed to perform faster.
 There have been no performance tests, no benchmarks, no nothing.

 **TODO:**

-- [ ] Properly defining the numeric storages
-- [ ] Casting different vector types
+- [ ] Documentation
 - [ ] Boolean vectors
 - [ ] Comparison (Equal, Greater/LowerThan, ...)
-- [ ] Documentation
 - [ ] 256bit (Length) storages
 - [ ] Matrices
+- [ ] Properly defining the numeric storages
     - [ ] Instance from RandomNumberGenerator
+    - [ ] Casting different vector types natively

 /// Reference: https://github.com/llvm-mirror/clang/blob/b165125115794a302175c79b63a1c964323cf6fb/test/Preprocessor/feature_tests.c
 // !__has_builtin(__builtin_shufflevector) || \